The four operations on perverse motives: Weights

 \end{prop}

 \begin{proof} We first treat the case $S=\Spec k$.
-If $k$ can be embedded in $\bbC$, then (ii) follows from Huber's construction of mixed realizations in \cite{Huber-real}, and (i) follows from (ii).
-In the general case, (i) follows from the case where $k$ can be embedded in $\bbC$ and from \propositionref{prop_continuity_sM}, applied to the family of subfields of $k$ that can be embedded in $\bbC$.
+If $k$ can be embedded in $\bbC$, then (2) follows from Huber's construction of mixed realizations in Huber's~\cite{Huber-real}, and (1) follows from (2).
+In the general case, (1) follows from the case where $k$ can be embedded in $\bbC$ and from \ref{prop_continuity_sM}, applied to the family of subfields of $k$ that can be embedded in $\bbC$.